-In this tutorial we’re building a Raspberry Pi motion sensor that makes use of a PIR sensor (Passive Infrared Sensor).
-Also to make this project a little more interesting we will also be using a piezo speaker whenever motion is detected.
-Both these devices will need to be hooked up to the GPIO pins in order to work.
+In this tutorial, we’re building a Raspberry Pi motion sensor that makes use of a PIR sensor (Passive Infrared Sensor).
+Also to make this project a little more interesting, we will also be using a piezo speaker whenever motion is detected.
+Both these devices will need to be hooked up to the GPIO pins to work.

-If you like to see a video on how this Raspberry Pi motion sensor is done the be sure to check out the video I have prepared below.
-If you like the video be sure then please be sure to subscribe so you stay up to date.
+If you like to see a video on how to do this Raspberry Pi motion sensor, then be sure to check out the video I have prepared below.
+If you like the video be sure, then please be sure to subscribe, so you stay up to date.

 In order to do this project, you will need some equipment this includes a Raspberry Pi PIR sensor and a piezo speaker.

-Whilst the breakout board, breadboard and the wire are optional I do highly recommend using these as they will make your life a lot easier.
+While the breakout board, breadboard, and the wire are optional, I do highly recommend using these as they will make your life a lot easier.
 Also be sure to check out some of the best Raspberry Pi cases you’re able to get.

 Raspberry Pi PIR Sensor Hardware Setup

 We will be putting together a simple circuit that makes use of a PIR sensor and also a piezo speaker.

 A PIR sensor is most commonly seen in security systems to detect movement before sending the alarm off.
 They detect motion whenever there is a change of infrared temperature in their field of view.